thautwarm/Site-32/src/Design/General-Programming-In-Julia-Language-From-An-Advanced-Standpoint.rst

    you invoke the macro.

-The Unprecented Step of AST Manipulations
+A Big Step Forward in AST Manipulations
 --------------------------------------------

-Julia does a lot on ASTs, analysis, substitution, rewriting, and so on.
+Julia does a lot on ASTs, e.g., analysis, substitution, rewriting, and so on.

 As we've introduced the laws of AST interpolations, you might know that we can generate ASTs like following codes instead of in purely constructive manner.

 At here, I'd introduce `MLStyle's AST Manipulations <https://thautwarm.github.io/MLStyle.jl/latest>`_ to you via giving some impressive examples.
+For sure this package will be displaced by some better alternative one day, but the underlying methodology wouldn't change at all.

 Think about a case that you'd like to collect positional arguments and keyword arguments from some function callsites.